duojs/watch/Readme.md

 ### `watch(fn)`

-  Call `fn` whenever an entry file's dependencies changes.
+  Call `fn` whenever an entry file or its dependencies changes.
 This will only fire for changes on top-level entry files.
 If one change affects multiple bundles, the function will be called for each entry.

 ## License